 Homework Time

--From kindergarten to third grade, no more than 20 minutes per day. -From fourth to sixth grade, 20 to 40 minutes per day. -From seventh to twelfth grade, the recommended amount of time varies according to the type and number of subjects a student is taking.
+-From seventh to twelfth grade, the recommended amount of time varies according to the type and number of subjects a student is taking.
 In general, college-bound students receive lengthier and more involved homework than students preparing to enter the workforce immediately after graduation.

-Pringleīs Notes
+Pringle's Notes

 Pringles cans with lids are great for getting important notes home to parents.
 Clean them out well.
-Have the child color a picture then glue or tape the picture on to the can, making sure the childīs name is visible.
+Have the child color a picture then glue or tape the picture on to the can, making sure the child's name is visible.
 Cover with clear contact paper.
 Voila, a good sturdy device for getting those papers to the parents.

 Television Time

 Have TV rules - Set limits.
 Know how many hours of television your children watch.
-Limit your childrenīs viewing to 1 to 2 hours a day.
+Limit your children's viewing to 1 to 2 hours a day.
 Watching television is often more habit than choice.
 Establish good viewing habits for your children.
 Suggest and participate with your children in alternative activities such as reading, sports, conversation, games, and hobbies.

 Ten Commandments for Homeschoolers